 1991 Bachelor of Science, Mechanical Engineering, Rensselaer Polytechnic Institute, Troy, N.Y.

 1997 Squadron Officers School, Maxwell Air Force Base, Ala.

 2002 Air Command and Staff College, Maxwell AFB, Ala., by correspondence

 2003 Joint Air Commanders Course, Air Warfare Center, Nellis AFB, Nev.

-2009 Master’s degree in strategic studies, Academic Distinction, Air War College, Maxwell AFB, Ala.
+2009 Master’s in Strategic Studies, Air War College, Maxwell AFB, Ala.

 2010 Joint Air Operations Planning Course, LeMay Center for Doctrine, Maxwell AFB, Ala.